IBM/create-and-deploy-memcached-operator-using-go/articles/similarities_in_operators.md

 1. Create a Service if one does not exist
 2. Create a StatefulSet (Or Deployment) if one does not exist
 3. (optional) Create a PVC
+4. Update replicas in your controller code
-4. Update the status
+5. Update the status

 # The API
 When building an operator, the easiest way to get started is by using the [Operator SDK](https://sdk.operatorframework.io/).
 Once you've